BULL RUN, VA

 Shortly after midnight Stuart's cavalry assaulted the Union

-garrison at the junction and captured the place, together with
+garrison at the junction and captured the place, together

 the commissary and quartermaster stores collected there.